Embassy of the United States, Berlin: Mission Berlin (1945–1990)

-At war's end the U.S. Embassy, now even more severely damaged by months of Allied bombing, was just barely inside East Berlin (Soviet zone), straddling the demarcation between the Soviet and American sectors.
+At war's end the U.S. Embassy, now even more severely damaged by months of Allied bombing, was just barely inside East Berlin (Soviet sector), straddling the demarcation between the Soviet and British sectors.
 The East German government would later demolish the ruins of the embassy building in April 1957.
 In 1949 Bonn became the capital of West Germany, and a U.S. Embassy was opened there.
 The Soviet-supported state of East Germany (GDR) was set up at the same time, and despite Allied objections, East Berlin was made its capital.
 For many years, the United States did not recognize East Berlin as the capital of the GDR, asserting that a reunified Berlin should only be the capital of a reunified Germany, thus the embassy in the temporary West German capital in the small college town of Bonn.

 However, in lieu of an embassy, the U.S. State Department had a presence in West Berlin called U.S. Mission Berlin (also sometimes referred to with the acronym USBER).
 Mission Berlin was located on Clayallee in an upscale suburban part of West Berlin called Zehlendorf.
 Berlin was an occupied city (a title held until 1994, when foreign forces officially left Berlin), with a status very different than any other part of East or West Germany.
 Under these conditions U.S. Mission Berlin was in many matters under the authority of the commanding U.S. General in West Berlin, and not under the authority of the U.S. Embassy in Bonn, thus operating in a historically unique position.
 The General in charge would sometimes give direction and orders to U.S. State Department personnel as the need arose.
-Perhaps the best example of this involved E. Allan Lightner, head of the U.S. Mission (c.
-1959-1963) who was involved in the Checkpoint Charlie incident of 1961, which led to a standoff of American and Soviet military forces.
+Perhaps the best example of this involved Edwin Allan Lightner, head of the U.S. Mission (c.
+1959–1963) who was involved in the Checkpoint Charlie incident of 1961, which led to a standoff of American and Soviet military forces.
 Nevertheless, the Mission also wielded considerable influence in its own right: if the city of Berlin wanted to nominate someone into the higher ranks of the city police department, the U.S. Mission would have to approve the nomination for it to go forward—an example of occupation power authority vested in the U.S. Mission.